Networkeng93/booknotes/system-design/system-design-interview/chapter13/README.md

 ### Stateful Service
 The only stateful service is our chat service.
 It is stateful as it maintain a persistent connection with clients which connect to it.

-In this case, a client doesn't switch to other chat services as long as the existing one stays alive.
+In this case, a client doesn't switch to other chat server as long as the existing server stays alive.

-Service discovery coordinates closely with the chat services to avoid overload.
+Service discovery coordinates closely with the chat services to avoid server overload.

 ### Third-party Integration
 It is important for a chat application to support push notifications in order to get notified when someone sends you a message.